AIDELabAZ/LSMS-ISA_data_handbook/README.md

  6. Move or copy the file land-conversion.dta from the cloned repository to `C:\Users\"username"\git\lsms-isa_data_handbook\data\nigeria\wave_2\raw`

  ## Compiling the Guide in Microsoft Word

-   "nigeria_handbook.do" compiles the handbook in stata and produces Microsoft word documents.
+1. Run the "project.do" file at the start of every session.

+2. All chapters of the guide will be generated in Microsoft Word documents after running "nigeria_handbook.do".
+Run "nigeria_handbook.do" in the same stata window you ran the "project.do" in.
 Find "nigeria_handbook.do" at `"C:\Users\"username"\git\lsms-isa_data_handbook\code\nigeria\nigeria_handbook.do"`.

-   You must first run the "project.do" file at the start of every session working with the "nigeria_handbook.do" file.

-   ***The chapter on Yield must be run after all the other chapters have been run, but otherwise the order you run the other files in is not important.***

-   To generate a chapter in the guide open the "nigeria_handbook.do" and in the "build handbook section" edit and remove the `*` in front of the chapter file path.
-For instance to generate the chapter on constructing the area you must remove the star `*` infront of   ``` markstat using "$hndk/wave_2/area_construct", docx   ``` then run "nigeria_handbook.do" to produce the chapter.

-   Only one chapter may be generated during each run of "nigeria_handbook.do", so you must replace `*` on any chapter file paths which are not in use.
+3. Save each chapter of the guide in Microsoft Word individually.
+You now have the cleaned data and the guide.

  ## For Mac OS

  ##  Setting Up a Dev Environment